Dallas Police Seek Public's Help IDing Suspect Involved In 'Devastating' Hit And Run Accident

 DALLAS (CBSDFW.COM) – The Dallas Police Department is asking for the public’s assistance identifying a suspect and their vehicle involved in a “devastating” Dec.
 24 hit-and-run.

-At about 10:08 a.m., a dark-colored SUV struck a woman as she walked in a crosswalk at 300 W Jefferson Blvd at Bishop Avenue.READ MORE: Search Continues For Missing Texas 3-Year-Old Lina Khil
+At about 10:08 a.m., a dark-colored SUV struck a woman as she walked in a crosswalk at 300 W Jefferson Blvd at Bishop Avenue.READ MORE: Dallas' Parkland Hospital Seeing Number Of COVID-19 Patients Almost Double Every Few Days

-READ MORE: Shopping Fundraiser 'McKinney Heart Mayfield' Helping Tornado Victims In Kentucky

 The victim was dragged for a “significant” distance then left in the street.
-The suspect then fled the area eastbound on Jefferson Blvd.MORE NEWS: Texas National Guard Called To Help Staff Youth Prisons Amid COVID Surge
+The suspect then fled the area eastbound on Jefferson Blvd.READ MORE: Body Found In Vehicle Pulled From Pond In North Fort Worth

+Police said on Thursday that the vehicle involved is believed to be a dark-colored 2006 to 2008 KIA Sorento L or LX Package with step-rails on the sides.

+The suspect’s vehicle may have a handicap placard visible through the front windshield and a bumper sticker on the rear-windshield towards the bottom left.

 Anyone who knows the identity of the suspect or has any information about this offense is asked to contact Detective Kenneth Watson at (214) 671-0015 or by email at kenneth.watson@dallascityhall.com.
 Please refer to case number 231184-2021.